Example showing all possible functionality

 Pins that do not apply should be set as -1.
 A helpful table detailing the pins to use with the EnviroDIY Mayfly is available on the Modem Notes page.

-Digi XBee S6B Wifi
+Digi XBee S6B WiFi

 This code is for the Digi's S6B wifi module.
-To create a DigiXBeeWifi object we need to know
+To create a DigiXBeeWiFi object we need to know

 - the serial object name,